 The Our Story Project is made up of 9th to 12th-grade scholars from across the Buffalo School District.
 A culturally and linguistically responsive teaching curriculum is used as the framework for this program so that scholars learn about their own history, social justice, and are able to see themselves in the curriculum.
 Hip-hop literacy and technology skills are also embedded into the program to promote scholars' voices in advocating for social justice and 21st-century skills.
-Additionally, scholars take part in leadership development opportunities and culturally relevant field trips, all of which support scholars with achieving their own academic and personal commitment goals.
+Additionally, scholars take part in leadership development opportunities and culturally relevant field excursions, both local and out of state, all of which support scholars with achieving their own academic and personal commitment goals.

 Culturally responsive pieces of literature are embedded into the Our Story Project curriculum.
 Scholars deepen their learning and understanding by engaging in reading and writing activities that connect the literature to their own personal lives and experiences.